-No. Tests done at Forintek Canada Corp. and other research laboratories have demonstrated that there is no practical difference in strength between stained and non-stained pine.
+No. Tests done at FPInnovations and other research laboratories have demonstrated that there is no practical difference in strength between bluestained and non-bluestained pine.
 Bluestained wood is commonly used for construction in North America.

 Can I use bluestained and non-stained wood interchangeably?
 Yes.
 For construction and other purposes where strength is required you can use either or both.
 Where appearance is important, bluestained wood may or may not be desirable.
 Tests show that bluestained wood glues and finishes just as well as nonstained wood if required.
 The right combination of dark finishes can be used to hide any bluestain.